mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 So two meanings.
 All beings, without exception, are buddha-nature.
 That means whatever you may be, whatever you think, whatever you don’t think, all beings are completely buddha.
 So [there is] nothing else to compare with; all are completely buddha.
 So there is nothing “wrong,” nothing “good” – it’s perfectly buddha.

-So that is the truth Dogen Zenji constantly mentions.
+So that is the truth Dōgen Zenji constantly mentions.
 That is *buddha-nature*, we say.

 If so, we immediately think buddha-nature is something like the very basic nature of existence from which [...] all sentient beings [are made] alive.
 So we think immediately the buddha-nature is something *absolute*, or buddha-nature is something *eternal* – so, the very basic nature of existence.
 But that is not real buddha-nature!
 That’s why the second point is, “Buddha-nature is time and occasion, cause and conditions.”